Corporal: United States Marine Corps

 The history of the rank of corporal in the USMC roughly parallels that of the U.S. Army until 1942.
 From 1775 until WWII, the Marine Corps used essentially the same rank and organizational structure as its common British and colonial forebears with the Army, as well as the later Continental and U.S. armies.
 In 1942, as the Army modified its triangular division infantry organization to best fight in the European/North African/Middle Eastern Theatre the Marine Corps began modifying the triangular division plan to best employ its amphibious warfare doctrine in the Pacific Theatre.
 This meant that for the Corps, squad leaders would remain as sergeants and that the rifle squad would be sub-divided into three four-man fire teams each led by a corporal.

+United States Air Force

+When the United States Air Force was separated from the US Army in 1947, corporal (E-3) became the most junior NCO grade – below sergeant – of this newly created independent branch of the United States Armed Forces.
+It was replaced by Airman 2nd Class (E-3) in April 1952 respectively Airman 1st Class (E-3, previously E-4) in October 1967, both enlisted ranks below NCO level.

+In the same process sergeant was first replaced by Airman 1st class in 1952 (E-4, becoming E-3 in 1967).
+The title sergeant was reimplated in E-4 as lowest NCO rank from October 1967 to March 1991.
+From 1976, sergeant shared his paygrade with Senior airman (since then the most senior enlisted rank below NCO status), before phasing out in the late 1990s.

 NATO code

 While the rank is used in a number of NATO countries, it is ranked differently depending on the country.